Flipper-Community/flipper-community-wiki/flip-wiki/docs/tutorials/Animation_guide_meta/Meta_settings_guide.md

 ### 🔸  Frames Order
-`Frames order:` is used to define the sequences of passive and active frames.
+`Frames order:` is used to define the sequences of passive and active frames.<BR>
 It lists the frames by calling the bitmap files via their designed number. (ie the number between ***frame_*** and ***.bm*** in the file name : *frame_12.bm* = *12*)

 Passive frames are always listed first.
-Active frames (if any) comes after.
+Active frames (if any) comes after.<BR>
 As said, the total of inputs must be equal to the sum of `Passive frames:` & `Active frames:` values.

-On top of that, each bitmap file must be listed at least once by its number.
+On top of that, each bitmap file must be listed at least once by its number.<BR>
 As well, every listed input must refer to an existing bitmap file.

-In the following example (simple passive/active animation with no frame repetition), we have 10 .bm frames numbered frame_0.bm to frame_9.bm.
+In the following example (simple passive/active animation with no frame repetition), we have 10 .bm frames numbered frame_0.bm to frame_9.bm.<BR>
 6 first frames (0 to 5) are set are the *passive* ones while the 4 remaining ones (6 to 9) are set to *active*.

 ![06-Frames_order_1](06-Frames_order_1.png)

-A bitmap file can be listed multiple times, and be counted multiple times in passive and/or active frames.
+A bitmap file can be listed multiple times, and be counted multiple times in passive and/or active frames.<BR>
 The frames order being the sequence(s) of bitmap displayed following maker's choice, it does **NOT** require to be a logical numerary suite (such as 1 2 3 4...) as long as it follows the requirements mentioned above.

 Next example shows those.
 It uses frame repetitions in an animation built on only 5 .bm frames numbered frame_0.bm to frame_4.bm, without listing the frames in a "logical" numerical order.